Lively Missoula, Montana, Remote But Sophisticated, Beckons to Retirees Seeking a Casual Western Retirement in a Rugged

 Cost of Living: Above the National Average

-The average cost of living is 15% above the national average, and the median home price is $425,000, a 20% increase over the previous year.
-The city has roughly 20 separate neighborhoods, some of which have a very urban feel while others have a distinctly rural character.
+The average cost of living is 32% above the national average, and the median home price is $575,000, reflecting a 25 increase since last year.
+The city has 20 or more separate neighborhoods, some of which have a very urban feel while others have a distinctly rural character.
 Everything from farm houses to condominiums is for sale, but ranch ramblers and raised ranch ramblers are the norm.

 For the most part, neighborhoods are nicely kept and laid out in orderly grids.
 A few areas close to downtown, including the Lewis and Clark neighborhood, are very walkable.
 Expensive homes with acreage dot the outskirts of town.
 Missoula also has a healthy number of rentals, from apartments to private homes, but many are leased by students.